Attestation of minimum salary levels for certificated teachers

 - fixed term contractors (ie, contract of service is in place).

-For ECE funding purposes, the term certificated teacher means an ECE teacher who:
+For ECE funding purposes, the term certificated teacher means a teacher who:

-- Holds a current practising certificate (as issued by the Education Council) that is categorised as one of the following:
+- Holds a current practising certificate (as issued by the Teaching Council) that is either:

 'At least at the level'